dakilaserasinghe/oprollup/specs/bridge_contract/brdige_contract.md

 A bridge contract has several roles in a simple payment system.
 It should accept deposits from the users and allow users to exit from the Rollup.
-It should perform as a “messenger ” between Layer-1 and Layer-2.
+It should perform as a “messenger” between Layer-1 and Layer-2.
 And finally the bridge contract operate as the final referee in case of a dispute over a fraudulent batch submission.
 In the following subsections we describe our approach in accomplishing aforementioned properties of a Rollup bridge contract.